bbqsrc/cargo-ndk/README.md

 ## Similar projects

-* [cargo-lipo](https://github.com/TimNN/cargo-lipo) - for building iOS universal Rust libraries
+* [cargo-cocoapods](https://github.com/bbqsrc/cargo-cocoapods) - for building .a files for all Apple platforms, and bundling for CocoaPods

-## Doing local modifications
+## Local development

-git clone and then install the local modifications you did:
+`git clone` and then install the crate with `cargo`:

 ```bash
 cargo install --path .